 Therapeutic Innovation Australia (TIA) is an NCRIS lead agent that supports and facilitates researcher and SME access to a diverse range of Australian translational medical research capabilities.
-In response to stakeholder consultation, TIA is introducing support for Technical Feasibility Assessments (TFAs) for Cell & Gene Therapy (CGT) research projects.
-Valued at \$10,000, these awards will support the provision of advice on product development directly from TIA's group of CGT facilities to researchers looking to develop novel therapeutic products.
-Funding will be provided to TIA facilities for assessments to be provided to researchers at no cost.
+In response to stakeholder consultation, TIA has introduced support for Technical Feasibility Assessments (TFAs) for Cell & Gene Therapy (CGT) research projects.
+Valued at \$10,000, these awards support the provision of advice on product development directly from TIA's group of CGT facilities to researchers looking to develop novel therapeutic products.
+TIA provides funding to the TIA facilities for each assessment so that there is no cost to the researcher.

-The Technical Feasibility Assessments will take the form of a short-term consultancy with a TIA-supported manufacturing facility (the Provider).
-TIA's guidance documents1 provide a good foundation which will maximise the value of the TFA process.
+The TFAs take the form of a short-term consultancy with a TIA-supported cell and gene therapies facility (the Provider).
+TIA's guidance documents provide a good foundation which will maximise the value of the TFA process.
 Applicants should read these documents prior to applying for a TFA.
-These assessments will provide researchers with early information on the technical feasibility of manufacturing their therapy for clinical supply.
+The TFAs provide researchers with early information on the technical feasibility of manufacturing their therapy for clinical supply.
 Researchers will receive a personalised report on the product's development plan that may include (but not be limited to):